-Tuning of the sensor includes options concerning the returned radar signal.
+Tuning of the sensor includes settings related to the returned radar signal.
 If examined graphically, an ideal signal would be a single reflection pulse (signal peak) as a response, with no background signal.
 In practise however, some 'background noise' signal will also be present.
 Additional pulses may also be present due to near-by objects or additional signal reflection paths.
-RadarSens settings can be adjusted to compensate for these situations.
+RadarSens settings can be adjusted to compensate for most situations by making manual adjustments to the threshold profile.